Wramberg/adaptfilt/README.rst

    sudo pip install adaptfilt

 Alternatively, the module can also be downloaded at https://pypi.python.org/pypi/adaptfilt or https://github.com/Wramberg/adaptfilt.
 The latter is also used for issue tracking.
-Note that adaptfilt requires Numpy to be installed (tested using version 1.9.0).
+Note that adaptfilt requires Numpy to run (tested using version 1.9.0).

 Usage
 -----